joelabc/joelabc/content/_index.md

 | ------------------- | -------------------- | ---------------------- |

 {{% details title="Why" closed="true" %}}
-I've always felt the need to share things I find interesting and to do so at scale.
-My attempts have not been very focused.
-Eventually the need to share outgrew the procrastination of getting is all that I can say.
+I've always felt the need to share the things I find interesting, and to do so at scale.
+My attempts so far have not been very focused.
+Eventually, the need to share outgrew the procrastination of getting started is all that I can say.
 {{% /details %}}

 {{% details title="What" closed="true" %}}
-This can be a blog, portfolio, gallery, review forum, update board and more.
-As of now I am just building as is and will refine as I go.
-Currently, I am creating a framework on the basis of what excites me the most.
+This site is a blog, portfolio, gallery, review forum, update board and moreThe current framework is based on what excites me the most.
 {{% /details %}}

 {{% details title="How" closed="true" %}}